brehen/master-thesis/docs/STUDYPLAN.md

 The topic of this thesis, is to investigate advanced options for cloud native web application developers.
 And could include

+1. Investigating languages like Scala or OCaml, that compile to java-script, such that the front- and backend programs can be written in the same language.
+2. Investigate options for writing backend programs as operating systems modules, such as MirageOS, where the compiler may specialise the virtual machine to be a runtime for the applications' backend.
+3. Design a measurement method for comparing historical ways of doing remote procedure calls (REST, gRPC, GraphQL, etc.).
+And use the comparison to try and design novel ways of calling procedures remotely.

+In either case, leaning from an investigation is all about demonstrating differences and evaluating them.
+As a vessel for demonstration, we have bought `academemes.com`, which will host a social network platform for sharing academic memes that relate to academic papers.
+The student is free to suggest features for the page, that demonstrate their findings.

 ## Motivation